 Inside the museum, you can look out onto the grounds and see the large conveyor used to bring coal from the ships to the coal-fired generating plant.
 Directly behind the ramp is the icy Baltic Sea.

 This room was the largest and most impressive.
-The red writing “Geheime Kommandosache” means “Top Secret.”
+The red text “Geheime Kommandosache” means “Top Secret.”
 Behind the sign are floor-to-ceiling cardboard file folders, yet another example of the German mania for record-keeping.

 Here’s a piece of vintage metal signage that survived the air attack.
 The sign reads “Grenze der Versuchsstelle,” indicating the borders of the testing facility and warning people that if they pick up anything and remove it from the site, they will face punishment.